Research Theme

 Past Supports

-• NASA EPSCoR CAN, 80NSSC21M0333, Development of Solid-State Electrolyte for Safe and Ultra-High Capacity Batteries for NASA’s Future Missions, Campus-PI.
+• NASA EPSCoR Research Cooperative Agreement Notice (CAN), Development of Solid-State Electrolyte for Safe and Ultra-High Capacity Batteries for NASA’s Future Missions, Campus-PI.

-• Louisiana BoRSF, Comprehensive Enhancement to Integrate and Elevate Materials Research and Education at University of Louisiana at Lafayette, Senior Personnel.
+• Louisiana BoRSF Enhancement Program, Comprehensive Enhancement to Integrate and Elevate Materials Research and Education at University of Louisiana at Lafayette, Senior Personnel.